UoA-eResearch/moa-tape-upload/README.md

 * upload-dir <directory>

   Uploads files in <directory> and its subdirectories, into the Object store.

+  Uses a modified CFITSO listhead to extract fits headers to create a .info object.

 * validate-upload [options] directory